FunnyWolf/Viper/docs/en/module/CredentialAccess_CredentialDumping_WindowsWDigestEnable.md

 The switch can be turned on by modifying the `UseLogonCredential` value in the registry.

-After the user logs off and logs back in, mimikatz can be used to capture passwords. <font style="color:rgba(255, 255, 255, 0.85);">.</font>
+After the user logs off and logs back in, mimikatz can be used to capture passwords. .

 # Operation Method
 ![](img\CredentialAccess_CredentialDumping_WindowsWDigestEnable\1.webp)